FinnHet13/CodingProjects/sentiment_analysis_bachelor_thesis/README.md

 This is the dataset for [EmoWOZ: A Large-Scale Corpus and Labelling Scheme for Emotion Recognition in Task-Oriented Dialogue Systems](https://arxiv.org/abs/2109.04919).

+The dataset is available in this repo under [emowoz-multiwoz.json](https://github.com/FinnHet13/CodingProjects/blob/09a880dc842480128c06cab9a0667e88f3fa1885/sentiment_analysis_bachelor_thesis/emowoz-multiwoz.json), or can alternatively be downloaded [here](https://zenodo.org/records/6506504#.ZFF4gc7P3b1).

 ### Data